 - Provide specific, actionable feedback that helps sales pros achieve their best.

-7. “What Tools or Resources Are Currently Missing That You Feel Would Raise Performance?"
+6. What Tools or Resources Are Currently Missing That You Feel Would Raise Performance?

-This starts to give you a sense for what your candidates will advocate for, as well as their insight into current sales trends and standards.
+This starts to give you a sense of what your candidates will advocate for, as well as their insight into current sales trends and standards.